Hidden away from the busy main roads you will find a secret city of medieval streets, narrow alleyways, hidden courtyards and ancient buildings.

 On this unique walk you will explore the streets of hidden London and be introduced to the tucked away places where history was made and where time stands still.

-Here, the roar and the rush of modern London will fade to a distant murmur, as the sights and sites of the old City rise up to greet you, as every corner turned, every location encountered, and almost every step taken presents you with a new and fascinating slice of the past.
+Here, the roar and the rush of modern London will fade to a distant murmur, as the sights and sites of the old City rise up to greet you, and as every corner turned, every location encountered, and almost every step taken presents you with a new and fascinating slice of the past.

 But, your guide won't just point at these streets and buildings and bombard you with dry dates and dusty facts.